Joseph Lister: Later life

-In 1893, four days into their spring holiday in Rapallo, Italy, Agnes Lister died from acute pneumonia.
+In 1893, four days into a spring holiday in Rapallo, Agnes Lister died from acute pneumonia.
 While still responsible for the wards at Kings College Hospital, Lister's private practice ceased along with an appetite for experimental work.
-Social gatherings were severely curtailed.
-Studying and writing lost appeal for him and he sank into religious melancholy.
-On 31 July 1895, Lister retired from Kings College Hospital.
+He severely curtailed social gatherings, studying and writing lost appeal for him, and he sank into religious melancholy.
+Lister retired from Kings College Hospital in 1893.
 Lister was presented with a portrait painted by Scottish artist John Henry Lorimer, in a small presentation, held in recognition of the affection and esteem that felt by his colleagues.

 Despite suffering a stroke, he still came into the public light from time to time.
 He had for several years been a Surgeon Extraordinary to Queen Victoria, and from March 1900 was appointed the Serjeant Surgeon to the Queen, thus becoming the senior surgeon in the Medical Household of the Royal Household of the sovereign.
 After her death the following year, he was re-appointed as such to her successor, King Edward VII.

 On 24 June 1902, with a 10-day history of appendicitis with a distinct mass on the right lower quadrant, Edward was operated on by Sir Frederick Treves two days before his scheduled coronation.
 Like all internal surgery at the time, the appendectomy needed by the King still posed an extremely high risk of death by post-operational infection, and surgeons did not dare operate without consulting Britain's leading surgical authority.
 Lister obligingly advised them in the latest antiseptic surgical methods (which they followed to the letter), and the King survived, later telling Lister, "I know that if it had not been for you and your work, I wouldn't be sitting here today."

-In 1903, Lister left London to live in the coastal village of Walmer at Park House.
+In 1908, Lister left London to live in the coastal village of Walmer at Park House.